What is a payment API? Guide for global businesses

 Are payment APIs secure?

-Payment APIs are designed with security features and key compliance built-in.
+Payment APIs are designed with built-in security features and key compliance requirements.
 Many APIs have fraud prevention systems like Airwallex’s AI-powered fraud detection tool.
 They also encrypt data to protect it during transfer and maintain compliance with the built-in Payment Card Industry Data Security Standards.

 Can payment APIs handle international transactions?